aarnphm/tinymorph/docs/content/SRS/SRS.md

 Role: This categorization helps in prioritizing development tasks such as feature enhancements, bug fixes, and custom integrations to align product capabilities with the most valuable user demands.
 By focusing resources on the most impactful areas, the development team can more effectively address the core needs of primary users.
 It ensures that the product develops in a direction that supports its most critical use cases.

 Key Users:
-- Professional Writers and Technical Engineers: These users are vital to the product's success as they rely heavily on its features for their professional tasks.
+- Creative Writers and Engineers: These users are vital to the product's success as they rely heavily on its features for their professional tasks.
 Their requirements are given the highest priority, and their feedback directly influences major product decisions.

 Secondary Users:
 - Academic Researchers and Educators: While important, these user's needs are secondary to those of key users.
 Their feedback influences product enhancements but is prioritized after the essential needs of the primary user group.